-The first step is Getting an assessment for equipment needs by a physiotherapist.
-The physiotherapist may come up with recommendations for what kind of help your relative needs.
+As well as investigating the options for mobility aids, it is worth getting an assessment for mobility equipment needs by a physiotherapist, who may make recommendations for what kind of help your relative requires.
 These could include learning about certain mobility techniques (for example, how to move up and down the stairs) and exercises to help with strength and balance.
-Read more about accessing a physiotherapist in our guide to domiciliary care.

-- Sitting comfortably and safely, Preparing food and drink and Getting into and out of bed safely: three of our articles exploring the options for safety in the home for older people.
+- Sitting comfortably and safely, Kitchen safety and Getting into and out of bed safely: three of our articles exploring the options for safety in the home for older people.

-- Domiciliary care: use our care services directory to find what home care agencies are in your relative's area if you think he or she is in need of more support at home.
+- Care services directory: use our directory to find what home care agencies are in your relative's area if you think he or she is in need of more support at home.

 - Dealing with a fall: sometimes a person with mobility problems may be at an increased risk of experiencing a fall - read our advice for helping to prevent a fall and what to do if your loved one has already fallen.